Class BinaryTree<K, V, R, MK, MV, MR>

 The function returns an iterator that yields the values of a collection.

-Returns IterableIterator<undefined | V>
+Returns IterableIterator<undefined | V, any, any>